Junbol-Frontend-Mentor/Loopstudios-landing-page/README.md

 ### What I learned

-- Stop using fa-2x to enlarge these icons, use css rules instead
+- Stop using fa-2x to enlarge these icons, use css rules instead.

-- On divs you need to add tabindex="0"
+- On divs you need to add tabindex="0".

 - Be careful your mobile rules don't overide your desktop rules.

+- Working with the Grid was a challenge.

 ```